AdobeDocs/audience-manager.pt-BR/help/using/dil/dil-modules.md

 ## GA.submitUniversalAnalytics {#ga-submit-universal-analytics}

-The `GA.submitUniversalAnalytics();` function sends data from Google&#39;s [!DNL Universal Analytics] to Audience Manager.
+The `GA.submitUniversalAnalytics();` function sends data from Google's [!DNL Universal Analytics] to Audience Manager.
 This [!UICONTROL DIL] function is designed to work with `analytics.js`, which is the latest code library for Google [!DNL Universal Analytics].

 <!--